Chocolate Walnut Fudge (Food Network Magazine)

 - 3 ounces unsweetened chocolate very finely chopped

 - 1 tsp. vanilla

 - 1/8 tsp. kosher salt

 - Walnut or anything else you want

-- Brush a large metal bowl with butter, add 2 tablespoons cut up butter, chopped chocolate, vanilla extract and set aside.
+Brush a large metal bowl with butter, add 2 tablespoons cut up butter, 3 ounces chopped chocolate, 1 tsp vanilla extract and set aside.

-- In a medium pot, over medium-high heat, heat the half and half until hot, but not boiling.
-Pour the sugar and corn syrup in and bring to boil, constantly stirring and making sure that the bottom doesn’t scorch.
+In a medium pot, over medium-high heat, heat the half and half until hot, but not boiling.
+Pour the 2¼ cups sugar and 2 tbsps corn syrup in and bring to boil, constantly stirring and making sure that the bottom doesn’t scorch.